josbeir/cakephp-docs-md/docs/en/intro/conventions.md

 +-----------------+--------------------------------------------------------------+

-Now that you've been introduced to CakePHP's fundamentals, you might try a run through the [tutorials-and-examples/cms/installation](/en/tutorials-and-examples/cms/installation.md) to see how things fit together.
+Now that you've been introduced to CakePHP's fundamentals, you might try a run through the [Content Management Tutorial](/en/tutorials-and-examples/cms/installation.md) to see how things fit together.